lm2612/WaveNet_UQ/README.md

 This will create files named `atmos_all_1.nc`,`atmos_all_2.nc`,`atmos_all_3.nc`,... which will be used for training, validation and offline testing.

-You can skip this step and download the data from zenodo repository.
+You can skip this step and download the data from SDR repository.

 ## 2. Train ensemble of neural networks, each seeded with different random number